lamaliang/corrdiff_input/README.md

   - Splits time range by 8-year interval, creates datasets per interval, and merges them into one

 🔹 `helpers/dump_zarr.py` - Inspect Zarr Datasets
+  - Inspects structure and data slices in Zarr files.

+🔹 `helpers/filter_zarr.py` - Extract Zarr Datasets
-  - Extracts and saves data slices from Zarr files
+  - Extracts data slices from one Zarr file and saves to another.

 🔹 `helpers/merge_zarr.py` - Combine Zarr Datasets
   - Combines and saves multiple Zarr files into one Zarr file.